chenxingqiang/secret-learn/doc/developers/develop.rst

 .. topic:: Project template:

     We provide a `project template
-    <https://github.com/jax-sklearn-contrib/project-template/>`_ which helps in the
+    <https://github.com/secret-learn-contrib/project-template/>`_ which helps in the
-    creation of Python packages containing jax-sklearn compatible estimators.
+    creation of Python packages containing secret-learn compatible estimators.
 It
     provides:

     * an initial git repository with Python package directory structure
-    * a template of a jax-sklearn estimator
+    * a template of a secret-learn estimator
     * an initial test suite including use of :func:`~utils.parametrize_with_checks`
     * directory structures and scripts to compile documentation and example galleries